OUR

 Biodiversity

-recovery in restored sites (observed increases in vegetation cover and pollinator presence).
+recovery in restored sites <br> increase of vegetation cover and pollinator presence

 Before After Before After